MrAliSalehi/WTC.Abstractions.Account/README.md

 it also offers a `AccountHandler` which can handle all your accounts and have some extra functionality.

+⚠️this project is on development and every API inside of it is subject to change.⚠️

 ## use

 simply install the library: `dotnet add package WTC.Abstractions.Account`